Skip to content

 When you exercise, your muscles release irisin — a hormone that tells white fat cells (which store energy) to become more like brown fat cells (which burn energy).
 It also appears to signal bone, brain, and metabolic tissues in ways that may replicate some benefits of exercise.
 The catch: taking irisin as a pill or injection doesn't work well, and the amount your body makes naturally varies a lot between people and training types.

 Irisin is produced when exercise activates PGC-1α (a master metabolic transcription coactivator) in skeletal muscle, upregulating FNDC5.
 The FNDC5 membrane protein is proteolytically cleaved and secreted as a glycosylated ~12 kDa fragment.
 Irisin binds integrin αV/β5 receptors on target cells, activating downstream signaling that includes p38 MAPK and ERK pathways.
 In white adipocytes, this induces expression of UCP1 (uncoupling protein 1) and other thermogenic markers, converting them to a "beige" or brown-like phenotype capable of non-shivering thermogenesis.
 Irisin also acts on osteoblasts (promoting bone formation), hippocampal neurons (increasing BDNF expression, neurogenesis), and pancreatic beta cells (supporting insulin secretion).
+A 2026 Aging Cell paper extended the brain-axis evidence into humans for the first time, showing serum irisin correlates with hippocampal subfield structure in 74 healthy older adults — a cross-sectional but human signal that partially translates the prior preclinical Alzheimer's findings.
+A separate 2026 Nature Immunology highlight points to a novel immunological mechanism beyond the metabolic/CNS axis: irisin appears to support ST2+ regulatory T cell populations, opening an early-stage thread on irisin and immune homeostasis.
 The controversy around irisin centers on the magnitude of these effects at physiologic concentrations — preclinical studies often use doses orders of magnitude higher than endogenous circulating levels, making translation to therapeutic benefit uncertain.

 Evidence Snapshot